puppetlabs/puppet-docs/source/pe/3.3/install_pe_split.markdown

 4. Provide the following information about the puppet master server:

    a. **Puppet master FQDN**: provide the fully qualified domain name of the server you're installing the puppet master on.
 It will be the name of the puppet master certificate.

    b. **DNS aliases**: provide a comma-separated list of static, valid DNS names (default is "puppet"), so agents can trust the master if they contact it.
-You should make sure that this static list contains the DNS name or alias you’ll be configuring your agents to contact..
+You should make sure that this static list contains the DNS name or alias you’ll be configuring your agents to contact.

    c. **SSH username**: provide the username to use when connecting to the puppet master.
 This field defaults to `root`.

    d. **SSH password**: (optional) if necessary, provide the sudo password for the SSH username provided.

    e. **SSH key file path**: (optional) provide the absolute path to the SSH key on the machine from where you are performing the installation.

    f. **SSH key passphrase**: (optional) provide if your SSH key is protected with a passphrase.

 5. Provide the following information about the PuppetDB server:

    a. **PuppetDB hostname**: provide the fully qualified domain name of the server you're installing the PuppetDB on.

    b. **SSH username**: provide the username to use when connecting to PuppetDB.
 This user must either be root or have sudo access.

    c. **SSH password**: (optional) if necessary, provide the sudo password for the SSH username provided.

    d. **SSH key file path**: (optional) provide the absolute path to the SSH key on the machine you are performing the installation from.

    e. **SSH key passphrase**: (optional) provide if your SSH key is protected with a passphrase.

 6. Provide the following information about the console server:

    a. **Console hostname**: provide the fully qualified domain name of the server you're installing the PE console on.

    b. **SSH username**: provide the username to use when connecting to the console.
 This user must either be root or have sudo access.

    c. **SSH password**: (optional) if necessary, provide the sudo password for the SSH username provided.

    d. **SSH key file path**: (optional) provide the absolute path to the SSH key on the machine from where you are performing the installation.

    e. **SSH key passphrase**: (optional) provide if your SSH key is protected with a passphrase.

 7. Provide the following information about database support (PuppetDB, the console, and the console_auth databases):

    a. **Install PostgreSQL for me**: (default) PE will install a PostgreSQL instance for the databases on the same node as PuppetDB.
 This will use PE-generated default names and usernames for the databases.
 The passwords can be retrieved from `/etc/puppetlabs/installer/database_info.install` when the installation is complete.

    b. **Use an Existing PostgreSQL instance**: if you already have a PostgreSQL instance you'd like to use, you'll need to provide the following information:

    - the PostgreSQL server DNS name

    - the port number used by the PostgreSQL server (default is 5432)

    - the PuppetDB database username (default is "pe-puppetdb")

    - the PuppetDB database password

    - the console database name (default is "pe-console")

    - the console database user name (default is "pe-console")

    - the console database password

    - the console authentication database name (default is "console_auth")

    - the console authentication database user name (default is "console_auth")

    - the console authentication database password

    > **Note**: You will also need to make sure the databases and users you've entered actually exist.
 The SQL commands you need will resemble the following:
    >
    >     CREATE TABLESPACE "pe-console" LOCATION '/opt/puppet/var/lib/pgsql/9.2/console';